RUMI

 To follow the scenes, the viewer must either turn the ceramic itself or walk around it.
 Thus, every encounter with these works also becomes an act of turning — echoing the movement of the Firmament...

-I completed my Master of Fine Arts degree in Traditional Turkish Arts at Mimar Sinan University of Fine Arts (2005–2007).
-As part of my thesis, titled “The Philosophy of Rumi and New Interpretations of Ceramics”, I studied the stories in “Anecdotes of the Wise” by Ahmed Eflâkî and reinterpreted them in the form of ceramics.
+I completed my Master of Fine Arts degree in Ancient Ceramics Restoration at the Social Sciences Institute of Mimar Sinan University of Fine Arts (2005–2007). part of my thesis, titled The Philosophy of Rumi and New Interpretations of Ceramics, I studied the stories in Anecdotes of the Wise by Ahmed Eflâkî and reinterpreted them in the form of ceramics.

 To follow the scenes, the viewer must either turn the ceramic itself or walk around it.
 Thus, every encounter with these works also becomes an act of turning — echoing the movement of the Firmament — a gesture that lies at the heart of Rumi’s philosophy.